MohammadShahrukhKhan/Backend/README.md

 # Backend-Web-Development

-Order of learning:
-make sure you know the fundamentals of Javascript
+Order of learning(make sure you know the fundamentals of Javascript):

 1. start by learning NodeJS concepts
 2. then switch to ExpressJS
 3. and then move to API